mhr7dyn/c_programming/README.md

 # c_programming
-All the written in c
+All the stuff written in c.